 Colby College: Policy Regarding Off-Campus Programs and Cancellations

-Most programs, including Colby’s, have a zero tolerance policy concerning drugs.
+Colby’s policy is to respect the laws of the host countries of its programs.
+Where it is not legal to use drugs, including marijuana, do not do so.
+Most programs have a zero tolerance policy concerning drugs.
 If a student is caught using illegal drugs, either by the police or by the resident director, that student may be sent home immediately, without prior notice, and with no credit or refund of fees.
 Students caught selling illegal drugs may be dismissed from the program and from Colby College.